hussien89aa/MigrationMapper/README.md

-## APIMappper
+## MigrationMapper
 <p align="justified">
-<b>APIMappper</b> is an open source tool that provides the developer with easy-to-use and comprehensive way of extracting, from given list of input projects, existing method mapping between two third-party libraries using program analysis based on Abstract Syntax Tree (AST) code representation.
+<b>MigrationMapper</b> is an open source tool that provides the developer with easy-to-use and comprehensive way of extracting, from given list of input projects, existing method mapping between two third-party libraries using program analysis based on Abstract Syntax Tree (AST) code representation.
 In a nutshell, MigrationMiner (i) detects, (ii) extracts, (iii) filters, and (iv) collects code changes related to any performed migration. (iiv) mapping which detects mapping between two APIs methods </p>

 ### When you use this tool, please cite this paper.